Choosing An Ad Agency Search Consultant

 - You’re not simply hiring a “consultant”: you’re looking for a more effective client partnerships with a new agency.

 - That could mean finding the agency that actually can implement “strong strategic thinking” and “breakthrough creative ideas” to “take your business to the next level” — the same phrases that now adorn every ‘vanilla’ press release announcing a new selection.
 Or it could be that you need to save “X percent in fees because of financial pressures from senior management that views marketing as more of an expense than an investment”.
-As much as agencies wish for the former, the marketplace reality often points to the latter.
+As much as agencies wish for the former, the marketplace reality may point to the latter.

 - Knowing the real game upfront will help your consultant better assess the situation and potential agencies to involve.